django-cms/django-cms/docs/introduction/05-templates_placeholders.rst

 *********

-You can use HTML templates to customise the look of your website, define Placeholders to mark sections for managed content and use special tags to generate menus and more.
+You can use HTML templates to customise the look of your website, define placeholders to mark sections for managed content and use special tags to generate menus and more.

 You can define multiple templates, with different layouts or built-in